babo/bigquery-prezi/prezi.md

     - SQL for analytics
     - BigQuery for analytics
 ---
-# Goal
+# Goal: try it at home!

 - practical introduction
 - live demos
 - hands-on experience using BigQuery
-- enough information and a burning desire to try it at home
+- enough information and a burning desire to try it with your own data
-- this presentation is shared with you
-- try it at home!

 .footnote[http://hive.gl/BRQYQ]
 ???
 - the power of curiosity
+- this presentation is shared with you
 - please share it with your colleagues and like minded friends
 ---
 # Does big data matter to me?